Get Last Executed Query in CodeIgniter PHP

 Source: http://stackoverflow.com/questions/3930975/alternative-for-php-excel

-Get Response Header from file_get_contents in PHP
+How to Get Response Headers Using file_get_contents in PHP

 file_get_contents() is the preferred way to read the contents of a file into a string.
 It will use memory mapping techniques if supported by your OS to enhance performance.